Bachelor of Science BSc

 On this page:

-The Bachelor of Science is a three-year degree that allows you to study a wide range of subjects, while specialising in one or two areas (your major or majors).
-As a graduate, you can work in research, business, industry, education, environmental science, health, and central and local government organisations both nationally and internationally.
+A Bachelor of Science (BSc) is a flexible three-year degree that allows you to study a wide range of subjects, while specialising in one or two areas (your major or majors).
+A BSc will extend your knowledge in multiple interest areas, satisfying many questions you may have about the world and encourage you to investigate even further.

 - Unique network of field stations from Kaikoura to Antarctica to Nigeria